salilab/rmf_chimerax/README.md

 We build releases by simply running `make wheel` on Linux and Mac.
-In each case we try to build on the oldest system ChimeraX itself supports to maximize binary compatibility (Ubuntu 16.04 and macOS 10.13 respectively).
+In each case we try to build on the oldest system ChimeraX itself supports to maximize binary compatibility (RHEL 7 and macOS 10.13 respectively).

 On Windows 10, from the `rmf_chimerax` working directory we run